zsrkmyn/telegram2irc/README.rst

 License
 =======
 This software is released with MIT License.
-See ``LICENSE`` file to get more details.
+See ``LICENSE`` file for more details.